The second part of our trip to Peru was something like we've never experienced before.

 "Hot water is from 9-10 pm, and 7-10 am.
 Electricity is from 8-11pm" our tour guide told us as he waved goodbye until dinner.

+"Umm, what?"
 All three of us looked at each other with big eyes, knowing we couldn't let our "gringa" show to the owner who just dropped that bomb on us.

-We got to taste fruit right off of the trees and watched small alligators swim in a nearby pond.
+We got to taste fruit right off the trees and watched small alligators swim in a nearby pond.

 The next day we had a similar tour but part of it was in a boat so we could get an up close look at the thriving eco system of a larger pond nearby.
 This particular pond had a lot of clay like dirt which gave it this beautiful rich red color.
 We went pretty deep into the jungle to get there, and encountered some howler monkeys which were fascinating, but I don't think that's how they felt about us.